 In the virtual world, an electronic component is represented by a symbol.
 These symbols are used in the 2D and 3D representation of diagram circuits.
 All these symbols are linked with straight lines that represent the electrical wires.
-Taking a step further, all these symbols and lines form a diagram that is used to show you how to optimally connect the electronic components, while using the simulation feature you determined the design defects and deficiencies.
+Taking a step further, all these symbols and lines form a diagram that is used to show you how to connect in an optimal way the electronic components.
+The final step is using the simulation tool to determine the design defects and deficiencies.

-In the following, I explore a series of online as well as computer software tools for drawing circuit diagrams.
+In the following, I explore a series of online and computer software tools for drawing circuit diagrams.

 Online tools to draw circuit diagrams

-In general, the tools used to draw circuit diagrams in a browser are simple and allows you to produce easily schematic diagrams at a click away.
-Any of the online designing tools can be compared to a computer software designed for the same purpose.
+In general, the tools used to draw circuit diagrams in a browser are simple and allows you to produce schematic diagrams at a click away.
+Any of these online tools can be comparatively with computer software designed for the same purpose.
 The reason is simple.
-All the features of a computer software can be implemented in a browser tool for design.
+All the features of a computer software can be implemented in a browser tool for circuit diagrams.

-In this category, I made a list with several free online tools that run in browser and useful for drawing circuit diagrams.
+In this category, I made a list with several free online tools that run in a browser and useful for drawing circuit diagrams.

 With a comprehensive list of electronic symbols and components, SchemeIt is one of the most completed, simple and useful online schematic and diagramming tool.
 The tool offers support for drawing and export the electronic circuit as an image, or just to share the work with other users.
 A complete electronic symbol library makes the work easier for everyone.
 SchemeIt is compatible with almost all web browsers and is free for use.

 Besides building circuits, the CircuitLab has integrated a simulator designed to be used by anyone to test the electronic schema just using the browser.
-It has a user-friendly interface and offers an accurate analysis for DC or AC electronic components.
-The CircuitLab tool uses the drag-and-drop gesture, while the electronic elements are linked with fewer clicks.
+It has a user-friendly interface and offers an accurate analysis of DC or AC electronic components.
+The CircuitLab tool uses the drag-and-drop gesture while the electronic elements are linked with fewer clicks.

-It can be used in educational purposes or by hobbyists to learn the electronic concepts, or used by practicing engineers to explore the design in the same way as traditional tools.
+It can be used for educational purposes or by hobbyists to learn the electronic concepts, or used by practicing engineers to explore the design in the same way as traditional tools.